10 exploradores aventureros que cambiaron el mundo con sus expediciones

 Ronald Amundsen- 10 exploradores que cambiaron al mundo con sus expediciones

-Leading the expedition that reached the South Pole for the first time in history is a very valid reason to affirm that an explorer has transformed the world.
+Leading the expedition that reached the South Pole for the first time in history is a very valid reason to say that an explorer has transformed the world.
 Roald Amundsen's career was full of adventures and exploits, but without a doubt, this was the most important of his life.
-This Norwegian man always had his objectives clear, and he achieved them; he was the first to reach the South Pole, and the first to fly over the North Pole.
+This Norwegian man always had his goals clear, and he achieved them; he was the first to reach the South Pole, and the first to fly over the North Pole.

-Tenacious and visionary, Amundsen was born in 1872 in Norway, into a family of sailors and fishermen who dreamed of following in the footsteps of Fridtjof Nansen, a compatriot who crossed Greenland when he was young.
+Tenacious and visionary, Amundsen was born in 1872 in Norway, into a family of sailors and fishermen who He dreamed of following in the footsteps of Fridtjof Nansen, a compatriot who crossed Greenland when he was young.

-HENRY MORTON STANLEY AND DAVID LIVINGSTONE
+HENRY MORTON STANLEY AND DAVID LINVINGSTONE

 10 exploradores aventureros que cambiaron el mundo con sus expediciones- Henry Morton Stanley y David Livingstone